Tuesday, December 26, 2006

 creepy photo # 3302000000.

-the sorry state of bloggy-blog: asphyxiation
+the sorry state of bloggy-blog: asphyxiation,

 hidden dynamite, wrong-headed politics, etc